-- What can a terrorist organization do? - Acquiring the necessary technology to enrich uranium or plutonium is beyond the capabilities of most terrorists. - Stealing the necessary fissile material is NOT! - A gun-type, uranium weapon of low yield is still a difficult endeavor, but could be done. - There are other alternatives for terrorists like a 'dirty bomb'. - The likeliest terrorist weapons are still guns and conventional explosives. - All of the above can be negated if one of the current nuclear powers gives one away.
-This is unlikely.
+- What can a terrorist organization do? - Acquiring the necessary technology to enrich uranium or plutonium is beyond the capabilities of most terrorists. - Stealing the necessary fissile material is NOT! - A gun-type, uranium weapon of low yield is still a difficult endeavor, but could be done. - There are other alternatives for terrorists like a 'dirty bomb'. - The likeliest terrorist weapons are still guns and bombs. - All of the above can be negated if one of the current nuclear powers gives one away.
+This is unlikely. - There is continued smuggling activity for nuclear materials. - The ITBD includes three incidents involving HEU and three involving plutonium during the period 1992-2015.

-The US Response?
+The US Response

-• In 1991 the US Congress passes the Nunn-Lugar Act.
-The US pays to improve security of fissile materials and to dismantle the Russian nuclear complex (cooperative threat reduction).
+- In 1991 the US Congress passes the Nunn-Lugar Act.
+The US pays to improve security of fissile materials and to dismantle the Russian nuclear complex (cooperative threat reduction). - The US spent about \$700 million a year to reduce this threat. - The Fissile Material Storage Facility (FMSF) securely stores plutonium and uranium from dismantled weapons. - HEU Purchase Agreement downblended about 500 metric tons of HEU to reactor fuel (not usable in a nuclear weapon) for \$20 billion.

-Fissile Material Storage Facility under construction at Mayak, financed by the US Cooperative Threat Reduction program.
+Fissile Material Storage Facility at Mayak financed by the US Cooperative Threat Reduction program.